yeedle/yeedle/README.md

 ### I am...
  - 🙂 Abraham "Yeedle" Neuwirth
- - 🚀 Technical director of [Gallop Systems](gallopsystems.com), building AI, automation, and integration solutions for small-to-mid-sized businesses
+ - 🚀 Technical director of [Gallop Systems](gallopsystems.com), building AI, automation, and fully customized solutions that power small-to-mid-sized businesses.
  - 🤖 Focused on AI-powered tooling, agentic workflows, and the seams between systems that don't usually talk to each other
  - 💻 Proficient in Python, TypeScript/JavaScript, C#, Java, and SQL
  - 🖥️ Experienced with Vue/Nuxt, React/NextJD, NestJS, Express, FastAPI, PostgreSQL, Docker, and more